ACINQ/eclair/source/index.html.md

     "htlcMinimumMsat": 1000,
     "feeBaseMsat": 1000,
     "feeProportionalMillionths": 2500,
-    "htlcMaximumMsat": 3960000000
+    "htlcMaximumMsat": 3960000000,
+    "unknownFields": ""
   }
 ]
 ```

-Returns detailed information about all public channels in the network, the information is mostly taken from the _channel_update_ network messages.
+Returns detailed information about all public channels in the network; the information is mostly taken from the _channel_update_ network messages.

 <aside class="warning">
 The allupdates API is CPU intensive for eclair and might slow down the application.